Explainable Online Unsupervised Anomaly Detection for Cyber-Physical Systems via Causal Discovery from Time Series: CONCLUSION

 \section{CONCLUSION}

 In this paper, we proposed PCMCI for causal discovery of the normal model of execution of a CPS, and a novel OUAD algorithm based on the real-time evaluation of the CMI coefficients associated with causal links.
-On two benchmark CPS datasets, industrial SWAT and Pepper robot, our algorithm achieves significantly higher F1 score than state-of-the-art TCE autoencoder (100\% vs. 76\% on SWAT, 95\% vs. 90\% on Pepper).
-Moreover, causal discovery requires less training time and allows to correctly explain the sources of multiple anomalies (9/9 in SWAT, 2/3 in Pepper).
+On two benchmark CPS datasets, industrial SWAT and Pepper robot, our algorithm achieves higher or comparable recall than state-of-the-art TCE (100\% vs. 76\% on SWAT, 92\% vs. 95\% on Pepper), thus missing the least of anomalies.
+Moreover, causal discovery requires less training time and allows to explain the sources of multiple anomalies.

-In future works, we will perform a more extended empirical evaluation on other benchmark datasets for OUAD.
-Moreover, we will relax the linear assumption on CMI computation, investigating more complex causal structures and their impact on performance and computational requirements.
+In future works, we will validate on other relevant OUAD datasets, e.g., from the robotics domain \cite{brockmann2023voraus}.
+Moreover, we will investigate more complex (e.g., non-linear or non-analytical) causal structures, and perform a more extended hyperparameter analysis (e.g., on alarm threshold $\Bar{e}$).